More on Jacobi metric: Randers-Finsler metrics, frame dragging and geometrisation techniques: Preliminaries: Hamilton's equations of motion for RF spacetimes

-One can modify the action to parametrization wrt observed time $x^0 = t$, by writing the (00) component for time as a perturbation around the flat space as $g_{00} (\bm x) = 1 - 2 \Phi (\bm x)$, setting $\dot t = 1 \ \Rightarrow \ d \tau = d t$.
-Upon binomial expansion of the part under square root up to the first order, as shown in \cite{cg}, we get:
+As an additional note, one can modify the Lagrangian \eqref{rflag} to parametrisation wrt observed time $x^0 = t$, by writing $g_{00} (\bm x) = 1 - 2 \Phi (\bm x)$, setting $\dot t = 1 \ \Rightarrow \ d \tau = d t$.
+Upon binomial expansion of the part under square root up to the first order for non-relativistic approximation, we get as shown in \cite{cg}:

-Furthermore, under the circumstances of a time-dependent or non-autonomous system, parametrising the action wrt observed time by setting $\dot t = 1$ hides the velocity $\dot t$, making the Lagrangian appear dependent on time $t$, but independent of $\dot t$.